 Quiet Days will run from 10am — 4pm, with coffee served from 9.30am.
 The cost of the days includes a simple soup lunch and afternoon tea.
 Tea and coffee are available throughout the day.
 The total cost for the day is £32.
 A booking form is included below.

-Music and poetry about Mary, in preparation for the Feast of the Annunciation (Lady Day) on 25 March.
-Led by Canon Tim Alban Jones, Canon Pastor and Vice Dean of Peterborough Cathedral.
+An exploration of the them of forgiving others and ourselves. led by Canon Tim Alban Jones, Canon Pastor and Vice Dean of Peterborough Cathedral.

 And Not So Quiet Days